Public Schools Week 2020

-Public Schools Week is a designated week for administrators, teachers, specialists, teacher educators and school board members to host events for their communities and reach out to lawmakers, businesses, and other community members to discuss the importance of public education.
+Public Schools Week is a designated week for administrators, teachers, specialists, teacher educators, parents and school board members to host events for their communities and reach out to lawmakers, businesses, and other community members to discuss the importance of public education.
 Add Public Schools Week 2020 to your school calendar and make plans to join LFA and educators across the United States to show the strength—and potential—of our nation’s public schools and our students’ futures.

 Below are materials from Public Schools Week 2020 that are incorporated into the #PublicSchoolProud campaign.

 VIDEOS AND PODCASTS: We have numerous podcasts with exemplary educators who are working tirelessly to improve public education for their students and families.
 Check out our podcast page with interviews from teachers, parents, administrators, principals and many more.

 Legendary education activist and historian Diane Ravitch has lent her support to Public Schools Week in this video.
 Also, be sure to watch LFA's video explaining the importance of Public Schools Week and advocacy for local public schools (closed captioned version available here)